google/WebFundamentals/src/content/en/updates/2018/06/payment-handler-api.md

 }
 ```

-### Receive `paymentrequest` events and get user consent for payment
+### Listen to `paymentrequest` events and get user consent for payment

-To handle actual payment requests, wait for `paymentrequest` events in the service
+To handle actual payment requests, listen to `paymentrequest` events in the
-worker to open a window (Chrome Custom Tab) and return a payment credential
+service worker.
+When one is received, open a separate window and return a
-after getting the user's authorization for a payment.
+payment credential after getting the user's authorization for a payment.

 ```
 const origin = 'https://bobpay.xyz';